rstudio-education/glossRy/README.md

 **Condition**: an error or other unexpected event that disrupts the normal flow of control.
 See also **handle**.

+**Constant**: FIXME

 **Constructor** (of a class): a function that creates an object of a particular class.
 In the **S3** object system, constructors are a convention rather than a requirement.

-**Copy-on-modify**: the practice of creating a new copy of aliased** data **whenever there is an attempt to modify it so that each reference will believe **theirs is the only one.
+**Copy-on-modify**: the practice of creating a new copy of aliased data whenever there is an attempt to modify it so that each reference will believe theirs is the only one.
+See **aliasing**.

 <h2 id="D">D</h2>